gapotchenko/adhoc-file-signer/README.md

 - **Networking:** To be accessible globally, the `adhoc-file-signer` server must be exposed to the internet.
-Since it lacks built-in encryption (HTTPS) and tunneling (port forwarding) support, securing traffic requires a third-party solution such as [Tailscale Funnel](https://tailscale.com/kb/1223/funnel), which may add operational costs over time.
+Since it lacks built-in encryption (HTTPS) and tunneling support (port forwarding), securing traffic requires a third-party solution such as [Tailscale Funnel](https://tailscale.com/kb/1223/funnel), which may add operational costs over time.